 Head's up, there might be affiliate links ahead!

+Want to know how to change yourself?
 If you’re not reaching your goals and you really want to make a change in your life, maybe you’re missing the last two steps of the change process.

 This morning I was talking to a friend of mine who is an aspiring entrepreneur.
 She has been working toward a business launch for several years now but hasn’t quite made it come to fruition.
 Her limitation isn’t smarts (she’s one of the smartest people I know), but as she pointed out today, she’s bad at execution.

 I started thinking about this idea in the context of my own goals, but also in terms of the struggles I hear from you.
 Most of you in this community are really aware that you need to change your unhealthy habits, and there is certainly no shortage of strategies that can help you get there, and yet….

 Most of you don’t implement what you already know.

 I’m not sure I have the perfect answer to that question, but ironically, I have the training to help (and I’m not talking about fitness or nutrition training).
 I’m talking about change management.
 This is actually what I do in my day job (for organizations) and the parallels to personal change are striking.

 - know how to make change happen (knowledge)